Knife Maker's Mark for Jay Fisher Knives

 The Profession

 I've been lucky with my art, trade, and craft, but I seldom work less than eleven hours a day.
 I've learned a lot about that early interest in heat treating, and now run four ovens: vacuum purged, inert gas, rapid ramp.
-I work with any knife steel my clients want, but have my favorites: O-1, D2, 440C, and ATS-34.
+I have a complete cryogenic processing shop.
+I with I work with any knife steel my clients want, but have my favorites: O-1, D2, 440C, ATS-34, CPM154CM, CPMS30V, CPMS90V, CPMS35VN, N360, and CTS-XHP.
 I also work with damascus, powder steels, crucible particle technology steels, and cast my own artistic fittings.
 I do all my own engraving, etching, make sheaths with exotic skins, leather, and manmade materials, and sculptural stands and fine cases out of exotic woods, gem, horn, stone, and bronze.
-I've taken nearly every picture on this website and in my four-disc CD ROM Archive (with over 2800 high resolution pictures).
-I've built and maintained this website, too, from the early beginnings of the internet, and it's probably the best on the internet for an individual maker; it's over 450 pages long, has over 2 gigabytes of photos and information, over 12,000 photos (including thumbnail photos and restricted pages, and gets about three million hits a month.
+I've taken nearly every picture on this website and at one time offered a five-disc CD ROM Archive (with over 3200 high resolution pictures), that was eclipsed by this website, with over 15,000 photographs!
+I've built and maintained this entire website, too, from the early beginnings of the internet, and it's probably the best on the internet for an individual maker; it's about 600 pages long, has over 2 gigabytes of photos and information, over 15,000 photos (including thumbnail photos and restricted pages, and gets about three million hits a month.
 Read more about the website here.

 Top of Page